ibonnet/majorstudio1/Lab02/02B-DesignMockup/README.md

 I will add an interactive map where we can see the dots appearing depending on the year.

+You can find the data that will be used for this assignment <a href="https://docs.google.com/spreadsheets/d/1AWqREVcLbGTC_YijxaD1lFxYdF9L3hVRwTQoXR3EN0Y/edit?usp=sharing">here</a>.

 [![VIDEO-SCREENSHOT](https://github.com/ibonnet/majorstudio1/blob/c440531158dcc8dd46a6a14cfc63c723f232f63e/Lab02/02B-DesignMockup/Images/YoutubeVideo.png) ](https://www.youtube.com/embed/2UPA9_f8rGw)

 ## Code Prototype